boazsade/json_parser/README.md

 # json_parser
-This project would enable the use of json format messages to be parsed directly into C/C++ data structures This is basedon the the boost property tree data type (so would must have a boost installation on you host in order to compile this).
+This project would enable the use of json format messages to be parsed directly into C/C++ data structures This is based on the the boost property tree data type (so would must have a boost installation on you host in order to compile this).
 The format is

 ```cpp